personium/legacy-api-references/api/en/285_Retrieve_Log_File.md

 ### Restrictions

-*  Log output configuration is not supported.
-Log output configuration reference is not supported.
+Planned log output configuration is not yet supported.
+Following fixed configuration is applied.

-* Set the log file name as "default.log "
+* log file name is "default.log".
-*  Rotate will be according to following default settings
-    * Set rotate size: 50MB
+* Log file is rotated when the size reaches a certain amount (50MB).
-* The file name when rotated is default.log. {Timestamp}. {Timestamp} is numbered by the time when it was rotated.
+* When rotated the file will be renamed to "default.log. {Timestamp}". {Timestamp} represents the time when the file is rotated.
+* Only a certain number of archived logs are kept.
+(12 generations)
+* When the number of archived files exceeds the maximum, the oldest log file is automatically deleted.

 |Action|Archived log file|Description|Notes|
 |:--|:--|:--|:--|